david-cortes/contextualbandits/README.md

 ## Recent additions

-* Fixed problems related to Python3 features when running online module in Python 2.7.
-* The online module can now use named arms, as well as add and drop arms from already-initialized objects.
-* The online and off-policy modules can now parallelize computations across arms (also across samples in bootstrapped methods).
+* Added option for `ExploreFirst` to make choices using active learning.
+* Updated the online example notebook for better results with both full-refit and streaming-mode versions after the latest additions.
+* Added a `random_state` parameter to the methods for getting reproducible results.
+* Added option to use base classifier's `warm_start` if available (for faster model fitting).
+* Added functionality for `refit_buffer` in the batch/streaming train mode (see docs for details).
+* Added a linear regression class which keeps the matrices used for the closed-form solution, so that it can be fit incrementally while giving the same solution as if fitted to all data at once.
 * LinUCB speed has been improved by taking more efficient matrix operation routes and using Cython code.
-* Added a linear regression class which keeps the matrices used for the closed-form solution, so that it can be fit incrementally while giving the same solution as if fitted to all data at once.
-* Added functionality for `refit_buffer` in the batch/streaming train mode (see docs for details).
-* Added option to use base classifier's `warm_start` if available (for faster model fitting).
-* Added a `random_state` parameter to the methods for getting reproducible results.
-* Updated the online example notebook for better results with both full-refit and streaming-mode versions after the latest additions.

 ## Implemented algorithms